Zuberecká Valley, close to Zuberec Village, opposite the open air Museum of Orava Village.

 |SEP-2016||opened to the public.|

 Brestovská jaskyňa (Brestovská cave) is the youngest show cave of Slovakia, opened in 2016 for the public.
 It is located in the Western Tatras Mountains, the small part of the Tatras which belongs to the Slovak Republic, close to the Polish border.
 It is the very first show cave in this area and the 13th show cave in Slovakia.

-This cave is small part of the hydrologic system of the area.
+This cave is small part of the hydrological system of the area.
 While the underground drainage is definitely connected, the cavers were so far not able to explore the whole cave system, as much of it is under water.

 The small karst area is surrounded by insoluble rocks, and there are many features of typical contact karst.
 The water flowing on the surface is going underground, immediately after it reaches the limestone at the sinkholes of the Studený potok and in the valleys of Volariská and Múčnica.
 The unsaturated water dissolves the limestone fast and creates huge passages, the rivers also transport insoluble rock into the cave where it is sedimented.